github/renaming/README.md

 # Renaming the default branch from `master`

 Many communities, both on GitHub and in the wider Git community, are considering renaming the default branch name of their repository from `master`.
-GitHub is gradually renaming the default branch of all our repositories from `master` to `main`.
+GitHub is gradually renaming the default branch of our own repositories from `master` to `main`.
 We're committed to making the renaming process as seamless as possible for project maintainers and all of their contributors.
 This repository is our up-to-date guidance on how and when to rename your default branch.

 We're not the only organization in the Git ecosystem making these changes: there are upcoming changes in the Git project ([statement](https://sfconservancy.org/news/2020/jun/23/gitbranchname/), [code change](https://lore.kernel.org/git/pull.656.v4.git.1593009996.gitgitgadget@gmail.com/)), as well as coordinated changes from multiple vendors.